Proportion of Direct Acting Oral Anticoagulants (DOACs) not prescribed as edoxaban by all Sub-ICB Locations

 - For patients already prescribed a DOAC for the treatment of AF: subject to the criteria specified in the relevant NICE technology appraisal guidance, commissioners may wish to consider developing local policy to review patients currently prescribed apixaban, rivaroxaban or dabigatran, where clinically appropriate.

-Please note: as prescribing data does not contain patient information or indication, this measure uses prescription items of DOACs prescribed for all indications in primary care, and therefore will not exactly match the IIF indicator.
-OpenPrescribing.net measures also have a consistent way of visualising measures, where 'lower is better' and therefore in this case we show the proportion of DOACs which are NOT prescribed as edoxaban.
+Please note: OpenPrescribing.net measures also have a consistent way of visualising measures, where 'lower is better' and therefore in this case we show the proportion of DOACs which are NOT prescribed as edoxaban.

 Description: Percentage DOACs items not prescribed as edoxaban